Icohedron/Minecraft-CTF/README.md

 # Minecraft-CTF
 Capture the Flag for Minecraft

+Two teams (Red vs Blue).
+Leather armor, iron sword, and a bow with 32 arrows.
+Configurable time limit and winning score.

 # Instructions
 Have at least one of each from icohedron:ctf/markers/items in your map.
 Only one of each flag may be in a map.